Comprehensive Zoning

 Zoning is a tool used to guide how land is developed or preserved.
 The zoning map classifies land in the County into zoning districts where different types of land uses, such as residential, commercial, and industrial, are allowed.
 The zoning code includes a set of bulk regulations, such as lot coverage, density, and building height, that help determine the form of development.

 The generalized Zoning Map gives a quick view of how the County has been zoned.
 For the zoning of individual properties you may check the MyAnneArundel App.
-For more information about comprehensive zoning, please refer to County Code ยง 18-2-106.
+For more information about comprehensive zoning, please refer to County Code § 18-2-106.

-7. The County Council will review the final recommended draft Region Plans and the zoning map.
-The Council has final authority to amend and adopt the draft Region Plans and zoning map.
+7. The County Council will review the final draft zoning map for the Region and has the final authority to amend and adopt it.

 Graphic